 • Neurological problems

-Unfortunately, despite its overall positive effect, there are some cervical cancer treatment side effects worth taking into consideration.
-These may include early menopause or problems with bladder and bowels in hysterectomy and memory, concentration problems, hair loss and weight loss in chemotherapy and radiation therapy.
+Even though cervical cancer treatment has an overall positive effect, still there are some side effects related to the procedure.
+These side effects include early menopause or problems with bladder and bowels in hysterectomy, problems with memory and concentration, hair loss, and weight loss in chemotherapy and radiation therapy procedures.